 In response to the recommendations of the Beyond 5G Promotion Strategy Council, the Beyond 5G Promotion Strategy - Roadmap to 6G was announced in June 2020.
-It mentions about the R&D open platform as follows.
+This describes the R&D open platform as follows.

-Among the core technologies of Beyond 5G, it is appropriate for the relevant ministries and agencies to cooperate and intensively promote research and development of strategically important elemental technologies that Japan should focus on for a limited period of time.
-In order to effectively promote R&D of cutting-edge elemental technologies, we will collaborate with R&D platforms such as SINET and the supercomputer "Fugaku", as well as funding programs for young researchers.
-NICT will also build the Beyond 5G R&D platform and other locations, and provide various players in Japan and overseas with advanced R&D environments including testbeds such as radio environments.
+Among the core technologies of Beyond 5G, it is appropriate for the relevant ministries and agencies to cooperate and intensively promote research and development of strategically important key technologies that Japan should focus on for a limited period of time.
+In order to effectively promote R&D of cutting-edge key technologies, we will collaborate with R&D platforms such as SINET and the supercomputer "Fugaku," as well as funding programs for young researchers.
+NICT will also build the Beyond 5G R&D platform and other locations, and provide various players in Japan and overseas with advanced R&D environments including testbeds such as radio wave environments.

-Beyond 5G / 6G requires innovative R&D not only in collaboration with diverse players from industry, academia, and government, but also in an internationally coordinated system.
+Beyond 5G/6G requires innovative R&D not only in collaboration with diverse players from industry, academia, and government, but also in an internationally coordinated system.

-In response to the above, the NICT, which specializes R&D in the information and communications field, will develop new Beyond 5G / 6G sharing research facilities and equipment, which will be needed to realize ultra-high speed, ultra-high capacity, ultra-low latency, ultra-massive connectivity, low-power-consumption, etc., which will be the core of Beyond 5G / 6G technology.
-In addition, NICT will build a formation to promote open RD by combining the wisdom of industry, academia, and government in organic coordination with existing R&D infrastructure (cybersecurity, data utilization, quantum networking, brain information communication, etc.).
+Accordingly, NICT, which specializes in R&D in the information and communications field, will develop new Beyond 5G/6G by sharing research facilities and equipment, which will be needed to realize ultrahigh speed, ultra-high capacity, ultra-low latency, ultra-massive connectivity, low power consumption, etc., which will be the core of Beyond 5G/6G technology.
+In addition, NICT will build a system to promote open R&D by combining the wisdom of industry, academia, and government in organic coordination with existing R&D infrastructure (cybersecurity, data utilization, quantum networking, brain information communication, etc.).